-Technologically speaking, the project involves the research-based development of the MEKETREpository, a specialised software solution supporting the assessment, organisation and analysis of the material compiled and of bibliographic metadata.
+Technologically speaking, the project involves the research-based development of the MEKETREpository, a specialized software solution supporting the assessment, organization, and analysis of the material compiled and of bibliographic metadata.
 The repository should encompass all theme complexes attested in two-dimensional art of the period in question.
 Attestations for each individual theme will be listed in the database with data such as necropolis, tomb number, tomb owner, date, technique (execution), location in the tomb, primary bibliographical references, etc. When possible, an image of the theme will be made accessible.
 The general themes constitute the ‘upper layers’ of the database.
 They will be arranged according to well-established categories such as marsh-related activities, animal husbandry, craftsmanship, etc.

-From this point onwards it will be possible to probe downwards to more refined levels, in order to reach particular scenes, associated motives and, finally, even individual icons (e.g. specific objects such as tools, fauna, flora, etc).
+From this point onwards it will be possible to probe downwards to more refined levels, in order to reach particular scenes, associated motives, and, finally, even individual icons (e.g. specific objects such as tools, fauna, flora, etc).
 This basic structure enables the researcher to access archaeological, bibliographical, chronological, and geographical information about Middle Kingdom scenes and details of scenes throughout Egypt.

 Settlement patterns in Egypt and Nubia in the 2nd Millennium BC are the main fields of research of the ERC starting grant project AcrossBorders.

 Situated across ancient and modern borders and of diverse environmental and cultural preconditions, but with a long history of changing interactions and influences, the study of variations in the local urban patterns is important.
 The architecture and structure of the Egyptian towns established in Upper Nubia during the New Kingdom (c.
-1539-1077 BCE) are almost unknown as it is the case for the social stratification and material culture of these sites.
-The settlements in Nubia have rich potential not only because of their excellent state of preservation, but especially because Egyptian culture abroad was confronted with a local Nubian tradition.
+1539-1077 BCE) are almost unknown as is the case for the social stratification and material culture of these sites.
+The settlements in Nubia have rich potential not only because of their excellent state of preservation but especially because Egyptian culture abroad was confronted with a local Nubian tradition.
 Current topics like integration and acculturation can be tackled with this ancient example – how did the local Nubians react to foreign influences and how did the Egyptians present themselves outside of Egypt?

-Sai Island as the prime example for settlement policy of New Kingdom Egypt in Upper Nubia is the focus of this project.
+Sai Island as the prime example of the settlement policy of New Kingdom Egypt in Upper Nubia is the focus of this project.
 Sai is a French concession of University Charles-de-Gaulle Lille 3 (http://halma-ipel.recherche.univ-lille3.fr/ ), and AcrossBorders is carried out with both the kind approval of the concession holder Prof. Didier Devauchelle and the Sudanese authorities, the National Corporation for Museums and Antiquities in Sudan (Khartoum), especially its General Director Dr. Abdelrahman Ali Mohamed.

 Pyramids and Progress.
 Belgian Expansionism and the Making of Egyptology 1830-1952